Learning by Giving Philanthropy Grant

 • Pedagogical: to promote student learning about grant writing, project proposals, and effective philanthropy.

-• Stewardship and service: to ensure that these funds are allocated to the most worthy project proposals generated in the broader community.
+• Stewardship and service: to ensure that these funds are allocated to the most impactful project proposals generated in the broader community.

 The students are responsible for almost all aspects of the grant, including determination of eligibility requirements, application procedures, and selection of grantees.
-Neither the Learning by Giving Foundation nor Davidson College plays any role in these deliberations.
+Neither the Learning by Giving Foundation nor Davidson College plays any role in selection of grantees.

 Both secular and faith-based organizations are welcome to apply, although proposals for projects with proselytizing goals or requirements to attend religious services cannot be considered.
 Proposals may request funds to launch a new project or support an ongoing one.